Guidance

 Read the ‘meat products’ list of non-EU countries approved to export animals and animal products to Great Britain for more information about affected commodities.

-Bluetongue virus (BTV) in Europe
+Bluetongue virus (BTV) in the EU and EFTA states

 The bluetongue guidance covers the latest situation and advice on measures to protect against the disease.